 Gentrification of Skid Row is having an impact on the available housing and services to homeless individuals in the area.
 Consequently, the acceptable area for homeless individuals to spend their time during the day is shrinking as the vacant apartment buildings and warehouses are converted into market rate (i.e., expensive) lofts.
 Although the executive director of Lamp Community reports that NIMBY is not an issue in Skid Row, tensions between several Business Improvement Districts in the area and homeless advocates in Skid Row persists.
-"Not in MY Backyard" is turning into "not in YOUR Backyard" reports an executive from Skid Row Housing Trust, as he describes the attitude of the developers who are moving into Skid Row.
+"Not in MY Backyard" is turning into "not in YOUR Backyard" reports an executive from Skid Row.
 The developers do not want homeless individuals loitering around buildings and they work diligently with the police to move homeless individuals away from properties.
 In response to this, the more advocacy-driven board members of Skid Row Housing Trust worked with the American Civil Liberties Union (ACLU) to pursue lawsuits against the police and private security guards "who were acting more like Gestapo than police."
 The courts granted a temporary restraining order against the police this spring to prohibit unlawful sweeps of Skid Row in search of probation and parole violators without reasonable suspicion.